Principal manifold estimation via model complexity selection: Step 2: Fitting, Step 3: Tuning, Model Complexity Selection

-While a rigorous proof of the convergence of Algorithm \ref{PME Algorithm} is outside of the scope of this article, the algorithm converged in hundreds of simulation studies and when applying it to analyze the cancer imaging data.
+Determining the pair $(N,\lambda^*)$ by HDMDE and (\ref{eq: optimal tuning parameter}) completes our model complexity selection procedure and, hence, the PME algorithm.
+The PME algorithm presented in Algorithm \ref{PME Algorithm} encapsulates the procedures presented in Sections \ref{section: The Reduction Step of PME} and \ref{explicit formula}.
+The \texttt{R} code for performing estimation using Algorithm 2 is available at \url{https://github.com/KMengBrown/Principal-Manifold-Estimation.git}.
+While a rigorous proof of the convergence of Algorithm \ref{PME Algorithm} is outside of the scope of this paper, the algorithm converged in almost all of the simulation studies conducted.

-We propose to choose the tuning parameter $\lambda$ in Algorithm \ref{PME Algorithm}.
-Combined with the data reduction method in Section \ref{Joints of a random vector}, this choice completes the model complexity selection in PME.
-We view $\{\mu_{j,N}\}_{j=1}^N$ as training data with weights and the original data $\{x_i\}_{i=1}^I$ as the test set.
-As an example, in Figure \ref{fig:skeleton}, the orange dots with their weights are the training data, and the grey points are the test set.
-The optimal $\lambda$ is the one minimizing the test MSD.
-Explicitly, let $\hat{f}_\lambda$ define the map fitted using Algorithm \ref{PME Algorithm} with fixed $\lambda$, then the optimal $\lambda^*$ is $\arg\inf_{\lambda\ge 0}\sum_{i=1}^I\Vert x_i-\hat{f}_\lambda(\pi_{\hat{f}_\lambda}\left(x_i\right))\Vert_{\R^D}^2$.
-We conduct this minimization within the set $\{\exp(k):k=-15,-14,\cdots,5\}$ of size $20$, and the corresponding minimizer is referred to as the 20-trial optimal tuning parameter.